-The operating sequence of P Series Burners (refer to the diagram Burner Sequence Timing Chart on Page C.17) begins with checks on external interlocks and a check for no flame, a pre-purge period on full air is then initiated.
+The operating sequence of P Series Burners begins with checks on external interlocks, shut -off valve proving and a check for no flame, a pre-purge period on full air is then initiated.

 When gas is selected, this fuel is supplied to the burner at start rate and ignition initiated.
 Start gas flame proving is followed by establishment of the main flame, after which the burner modulates to high fire.